CNAG-Biomedical-Informatics/convert-pheno/docs/redcap.md

 !!!
 Quote "REDCap project creation user’s guide"
     _“We always recommend reviewing your variable names with a statistician or whoever will be analyzing your data.
 This is especially important if this is the first time you are building a database.”_

 This freedom of choice makes very difficult (if not impossible) to come up with a solution that is able to handle the plethora of possibilities from REDCap projects.
-Still, we have been able to succesfully convert data from REDCap project exports to both Beacon v2 and Phenopackets v2.
+Still, we have been able to succesfully convert data from REDCap project exports to both Beacon v2 and Phenopackets v2 by using a **mapping file**.
 These projects were developed in the context of the [3TR Project](https://3tr-imi.eu).

 === "Command-line"

     !!!
 Important "About REDCap export formats"
         REDCap allows for exporting "All data (all records and fields)" in multiple ways.
 Here we are accepting the `CSV / Microsoft Excel` format, along with a data dictionary (also in CSV).
-        REDCap `CDISC ODM (XML)` export will be covered in the section about [CDISC-ODM](cdisc.md).
+        REDCap `CDISC ODM (XML)` export are covered in the section about [CDISC-ODM](cdisc.md).

     We'll need three files:

     1. REDCap export (CSV)
     2. REDCap data dictionary (CSV)
-    3. Configuration (mapping) file (YAML)
+    3. Mapping file (YAML or JSON)

     ```
     convert-pheno -iredcap redcap.csv --redcap-dictionary dictionary.csv --mapping-file mapping.yaml -obff individuals.json